-An experienced workers’ compensation lawyer in California will be able to explain all of your legal rights.
+An experienced workers’ compensation lawyer in Garden Grove will be able to explain all of your legal rights.
 Your attorney will also work to ensure that you get the benefits you deserve as part of any workers’ comp claim that you file.

 Employees who suffer one or more injuries or illnesses while on the job can recover several types of workers’ compensation benefits, depending upon the circumstances of their accident.
 Other factors include the nature and extent of the injuries which the worker suffers, along with the cost of any medical treatment rendered.
 For example, after a workplace accident, the injured worker might need to treat at a hospital emergency room, with a medical specialist (such as an orthopedic doctor), and/or with a physical therapist.
 Those related medical costs are compensable as part of a California benefits claim.